greg-raven/Department-21/_posts/2009-01-19-los-angeles-math-test.md

 2. Leroy has two ounces of cocaine.
 If he sells an 8 ball to Antonio for $320 and two grams to Juan for $85 per gram, what be the street value of the rest of his shit?

 3. Dwayne pimps three hos.
-If the price is $85 per trick, how many tricks per day must each ho turn to support Dwayne’s $800 per day Crack habit?
+If the price is $85 per trick, how many tricks per day must each ho turn to support Dwayne's $800 per day Crack habit?

 4. Raul wants to cut the pound of cocaine he bought for $40,000 to make 20 percent profit.
 How many ounce bags will he need to make to gets the 20 percent upside?